San Diego to Dallas Relocation

 Only a few cities are as politically polar opposites as Dallas and San Diego.
 One is pro-Republican, while the other is pro-Democrat.
 Yet Dallas is one of the cities where people from San Diego are moving to the most.
 When moving between such cities, you must know what to expect at the destination to make a smooth transition.
 In this article, we’ll list 10 things you need to know before moving from San Diego to Dallas.

-1. Less Expensive Cost of Living
+1. Lower Cost of Living in Dallas

 You can divert the savings toward other ventures or retirement.